lukasschirren/lukasschirren.github.io/_pages/about.md

 ##### Current Research Projects

 - **Industrial decarbonisation in Ukraine:**
 Modelling green hydrogen integration for ammonia and steel production in Ukraine using the open-source [PyPSA-Eur](https://github.com/PyPSA/pypsa-eur) model, with a focus on sector coupling and risk-aware infrastructure planning to address the unique challenges of decarbonising heavy industry.
+This is part of the [SHIELD](https://epg.eng.ox.ac.uk/shield/) project.

 - **Machine learning for energy system data:**
 Developing ML models for advanced preprocessing and improved prediction, capturing nonlinear effects, and addressing data scarcity.
 Currently exploring the application of ML to better understand solar PV generation losses during high temperatures and to estimate hydraulic head at existing hydropower sites.